Nokafan/tt-vaccination-schedule/README.md

 Annotation processor in our IDE should be enabled (Lombok plugin require it).

 Download and install Postman, for testing api use data from file in resource directory named vaccination.postman_collection.json, you can import it directly to postman.
+Pay attention to the valid token, it is expired after 30 days, so probably you will have to refresh it.
+Login by registered user, and you will receive the new one, in Postmen on Authorisation page choose Type Bearer Token, it should be working good by authomaticaly adding the token.